 The Basics

-is one of the five UTM parameters you can add to a link.
+utm_source is one of the five UTM parameters you can add to a link.
 Its job is simple:

 👉 It tells your analytics tool where your traffic is coming from.

 Think of it like a return address on a letter.
-If someone clicks on your ad, email, or social post, utm_source
+If someone clicks on your ad, email, or social post, utm_source lets you know who “sent” that visitor to your site.

 Common Examples of utm_source

-Here are some real-world ways marketers use utm_source
+Here are some real-world ways marketers use utm_source:

-- Email newsletters →
+- Email newsletters → utm_source=newsletter

-- Facebook ads →
+- Facebook ads → utm_source=facebook

-- Google search ads →
+- Google search ads → utm_source=google

-- Partner website referral →
+- Partner website referral → utm_source=partnername

 The source should always represent the platform, site, or main channel that delivered the traffic.